ahmedbanihanibh/Multicast-Analyzer-Tool-DataMiner-Protocol/README.md

 ## Installation
 1. Clone this repository to your local machine.
 2. Open the solution in Visual Studio or your preferred C# IDE.
-3. Build the solution to generate the executable.
+3. Publish it to the DataMiner Environemnt.

 ## Usage
-1. Run the generated executable.
+1. Create an Element.
 2. Configure network interfaces and settings in the Settings page.
-3. Start the analysis to detect conflicting multicast IP addresses.
+3. Start the analysis to detect conflicting multicast IP source addresses.
 4. View analysis results in the Multicast Analyzer Table on the Main General page.

 ## Dependencies